09 Nov Why Hope Matters | Nov 2021

 And we can practice hope in three ways.

-And life always moves toward health.
+And all forms of life always move toward health.

 That effort is driven by good people who care about others, who act with compassion, who practice kindness, who tell the truth, who respect the environment.